jlsteffen/spectral_index/README.md

 ### Flux Extraction

 After a table of object is identified, the module can be used to extract fluxes for the objects.
 The function uses a circular aperture of a given radius.
 The function loops over each frequency frame given and each object identified and extracts the object's flux.
+The flux is taken as the sum of the values within the aperture times the number of pixels used.
 The flux and frequency for each object is then saved into a table so that the spectral index can later by calculated.

 An example of the flux extraction is shown below;
 ```